rgildiaz/ITI/bidi-test.md

       nameservers:
         addresses: [1.1.1.1, 1.0.0.1]
 ```
-> make sure to change ``eno1`` to the correct ethernet port name.
+> make sure to change ``eno1`` to the correct interface name.
+Apply the netplan with this command:
 ```
 sudo netplan apply
 ```
-4. Configure the DHCP server:
+4. Once a static IP is set, the DHCP server can be configured through ``dhcpd.conf``:
 ```
 sudo nano /etc/dhcp/dhcpd.conf
 ```
+Make sure the following is included in this config file:
 ```yaml
 # make sure to update the ip and mac addresses as appropriate.
 subnet 192.168.2.0 netmask 255.255.255.0 {